jpettersson/autoversion/README.md

 ```

-**Update several files using a pattern matcher**
+**Advanced usage: Update several files using a pattern matcher**

-This example shows how to read & update versions using a pattern matcher.
+You can also read & update versions using a pattern matcher.
 The following Versionfile is from a ruby gem that has several plugins (also packaged as gems) contained in the same git repo.
 The VERSION_PATTERN is used for both reading and writing the version.
 Note that the write_version method updates several files using a glob pattern.

-Example file:

 ```Ruby